 Accessibility means ensuring access to information or products for individuals who have a disability.
 On a webpage, this includes all text, images, sounds, code, and markup.
 The Web Content Accessibility Guidelines, or WCAG, represent the foundation used worldwide for assessing a website’s accessibility.

-This article covers Section 508 of the Rehabilitation Act of 1973 and why it’s important to adhere to for your visitors and your business.
+This article covers Section 508 of the Rehabilitation Act and why it’s important to adhere to for your visitors and your business.
 The act regulates physical, sensory, or cognitive accessibility for federal hardware and software products in the United States.

 Section 508 has relevant up-front requirements for all software applications.
 First, the software must not interfere with the accessibility features of the operating system it runs on, nor may it disable any of the operating system's activated accessibility features developed and documented in compliance with industry standards.